Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Background

-MLMs select a random sample of the tokens, replace them with the mask, and learn to predict these masked tokens, utilizing both left and right contexts when using TLMs.
+MLMs select a random sample of the tokens $q_{i}, i=\{1, \cdots, N\}$, replace them with the mask, and learn to predict these masked tokens.
+For pre-training the original BERT model~\citep{bert}, a random but \textit{static} subset of the input sequence tokens was replaced with the mask.

-\paragraph*{Dynamic masking.} In the original BERT model pre-training~\cite{bert}, a random but static subset of the input sequence tokens is replaced with the mask token.
-On the contrary, ~\citet{roberta} proposed a dynamic masking procedure, which generates a new masking pattern (given a fixed probability of masking) for every sequence fed to the model. \citet{roberta} demonstrate that this dynamic approach becomes crucial when pre-training for more steps or with larger datasets, attaining better pre-trained and fine-tuned performance.
-Dynamic masking relies on several hyperparameters, specifically: ($i$) the probability of replacing an input token with the mask, ($ii$) the probability that a masked token is left unmasked, and ($iii$) the probability of replacing a token with a random token (instead of with the mask).
-The online optimization of these dynamic masking hyperparameters is the use-case for our experiments in Section~\ref{sec:experiments}.
+~\citet{roberta} proposed a \textit{dynamic} masking procedure, which generates a new masking pattern (given a fixed probability of masking) for every input sequence. \citet{roberta} demonstrate that this dynamic approach is beneficial when pre-training for more steps or with larger datasets.

+Dynamic masking relies on several hyperparameters: ($i$) the probability $\rho$ of replacing an input token with the mask, ($ii$) the probability $\gamma$ that a masked token is left unmasked, and ($iii$) the probability $\lambda$ of replacing a token with a random token, instead of with the mask.
+Online optimization of these hyperparameters $\psi=\left(\rho, \gamma, \lambda\right)$ is the use-case for our experiments in Section~\ref{sec:experiments}.

+\paragraph*{MLM pre-training} aims at minimizing the MLM loss: a function of the original ($D$) and masked ($\widehat{D}$) datasets, the TLM architecture with its parameters $w\in W$, and pre-training hyperparameters $\psi\in\Psi$.